 This is a turnaround play I profiled just two weeks ago.
 At the time, I wrote the upcoming launch of pricier Lumia phones would likely really captivate investor interest.
 Well, the Lumia 900, the company’s flagship phone, is expected to make its debut at the end February at the Mobile World Congress in Barcelona.
 It will be curious to see how shares respond if tech reviewers give the phone high praise.

 Of course the proof will be in the pudding.
-Will Nokia sell enough phones -- and earn enough profits -- to finally reverse a long losing streak?
-The current share price implies a great deal of skepticism, though these are the opportunities that GOOG)/Apple (Nasdaq: AAPL) hegemony of the smartphone market, then this stock could easily double.
+Will Nokia sell enough phones — and earn enough profits — to finally reverse a long losing streak?
+The current share price implies a great deal of skepticism, though these are the opportunities that the biggest upside.
+Nokia has much to prove, but a long-awaited turnaround may just take root in 2012.
+If Nokia can make a moderate dent in the Google (Nasdaq: GOOG)/Apple (Nasdaq: AAPL) hegemony of the smartphone market, then this stock could easily double.

 3. Imperial Sugar (Nasdaq: IPSU)

 The nation’s largest cane sugar refiner suffered a major blow in February 2008, when a key facility in Georgia exploded, killing 14 people.
 It took several years and a huge amount of cash to get the facility back on line, and though the company ultimately recouped the lost money through an insurance settlement, its operations have never fully recovered.